 Where do I even begin!?
 77 days, 24000kms, 21 states, and 8 provinces.
 Needless to say this was a trip of a life time for us.
-Although this adventure took place in spring 2018, it all truly began on October 22nd, 2017 – The day Jarrett and I bought our truck camper.
+Although this adventure took place in spring 2018, it all truly began on October 22nd, 2017 – The day my husband, Jarrett, and I bought our truck camper.
 From that point onward we threw around some travel ideas until on March 8th, 2018 our plan was set in stone.
 For our honeymoon we decided to travel across the United States and then back through Canada, with our pup in tow (of course!).
 This road trip across North America was nothing short of extraordinary.
 Keep reading for our top 5 favourite spots…

 First up, in chronological order, is The Great National Sand Dunes in Colorado.
 This place was unlike anything we’ve ever seen, there were HUGE sand dunes and giant mountains.
 The sand dunes don’t look as big in the photos as they really were… but they were massive!
 We hiked all the way up to the top of the dunes where we watched the sunset.
 It was so breathtaking that we couldn’t stop saying to one another how surreal this place was.
 Not only was that an amazing experience, we also had a wonderful campsite with mountains and wilderness in our “backyard” (and pretty much also in our “front yard” for that matter).
 It was the perfect spot to really start our exploring.

 Since it’s impossible to pick just one location here, we’ve decided California as a whole is on the list.
-The Golden Gate Bridge, The San Francisco City Hall (STUNNING architecture), Venice, Morro Bay, Sequoia National Forrest (Sequoia trees are unbelievable), Palm Springs, Yosemite National Park (Tunnel view is where we saw that epic rainbow pictured below), Malibu, the Pacific Coast Highway, the Cyprus Tree Tunnel in Point Reyes National Seashore, and too many beautiful beaches to list.
-All such great adventures and so many more we could add to the list!
+The Golden Gate Bridge, The San Francisco City Hall, Venice, Morro Bay, Sequoia National Forrest, Palm Springs, Yosemite National Park (Tunnel view is where we saw that magical rainbow pictured below), Malibu, the Pacific Coast Highway, the Cyprus Tree Tunnel in Point Reyes National Seashore, and too many beautiful beaches to list.
+All such great adventures and so many more that we could add to the list!